Toloka/docs/en/template-builder/templates/copywriting.md

 {% endcut %}

-If this template doesn't meet your needs, see other examples in the **Text**.
+If this template doesn't meet your needs, see other examples in the **Text** section.

 ## Set the desired text length {#text-length}